Gary Kurfirst: Talking Heads

 Talking Heads & crew at Pantages Theatre, December 1983.
 Kurfirst top row, far right.

 Gary Kurfirst began managing Talking Heads in 1977 after attending their show at CBGB in New York.
 He remained their only manager.
-Talking Heads are an American new wave band formed in 1975 in New York City.
+Talking Heads were an American new wave band formed in 1975 in New York City.
 The band was composed of David Byrne (lead vocals, guitar), Chris Frantz (drums), Tina Weymouth (bass) and Jerry Harrison (keyboards, guitar).
 Described as "one of the most critically acclaimed bands of the '80s," Talking Heads helped to pioneer new wave music by combining elements of punk, art rock, funk, and world music with an anxious yet clean-cut image.

 Awards

-Gary was awarded a Lifetime Achievement Award at The 36th annual Pollstar awards show on April 16, 2025 at The Beverly Hilton in Los Angeles, California.
+Gary was awarded a Lifetime Achievement Award at The 36th annual Pollstar awards show on April 16, 2025, at The Beverly Hilton in Los Angeles, California.
 The Lifetime Achievement Award recognizes those who have influenced and led the live entertainment sector for decades.
 Gary's son Josh Kurfirst was also in attendance at the event as a guest speaker and accepted the award on Gary's behalf.